 EAD'S FAITH STATEMENT

 As believers in Jesus Christ, and the Gospel, John 10:10 pushes us to the why of hope and how of science.
-We believe in objective truth, Scripture, and the Holy Spirit.
+We believe in Scripture, and the Holy Spirit.
 We are the hands and feet of Jesus, wishing to be a light people run to, as we point people to Jesus.